floscr/jitter-challenge/README.md

 Entity `x` & `y` are at the center of their shape.

+Z order of entities is the reverse order of the entities array (So new items will always be on top).

 ### Import / Export

 Importing will only accept JSON files that match the spec of `Canvas` (without dimensions).